TherealJoeyw/FERAL/README.md

 **Field Expedient Reconnaissance and Analysis Laboratory**

-FERAL is an open source modular field computing platform built around a single design principle: *structural privacy*.
-Not a locked door.
+FERAL is an open source modular field computing platform built around a two design principles:

+*structural privacy*: Not a locked door.
 Not just a hardened system.
 An architecture that is physically and logically incapable of surveillance by design.

+*graceful degradation*: It runs on cheap, widely available hardware.
+It works offline.
+It syncs opportunistically when links exist and degrades gracefully when they don't.
+The goal is a field computing capability that fits in a jacket pocket and blends into everyday electronics while providing real utility in degraded or hostile environments.

 The difference matters.
 A locked door can be unlocked.
 A system with no server to report to, no persistent keys to seize, and no network to intercept has nothing to give up.
 Privacy here is a property of the structure, not a policy applied on top of it.
 The closest analogies are Tor and Bitcoin — systems where the guarantee comes from how they work, not from promises made by the people who run them.

-FERAL is also a practical tool.
-It runs on cheap, widely available hardware.
-It works offline.
-It syncs opportunistically when links exist and degrades gracefully when they don't.
-The goal is a field computing capability that fits in a jacket pocket and blends into everyday electronics while providing real utility in degraded or hostile environments.

 It is a political statement that also works.